Senior Friendly Hospitals

-Ontario’s Local Health Integration Networks (LHINs) are leading a Senior Friendly Hospital Strategy – an initiative to improve seniors’ health and prevent their physical and mental decline in hospital.
+Ontario’s Local Health Integration Networks (LHINs) have been leading a Senior Friendly Hospital Strategy – an initiative to improve seniors’ health and prevent their physical and mental decline in hospital.
 By acting together, hospitals can improve the experience and outcomes of older adults in Ontario hospitals.

-- Improve the health, wellbeing and experience of seniors in Ontario hospitals, helping them get back home sooner and healthier.
+- Improving the health, wellbeing and experience of seniors in Ontario hospitals, helping them get back home sooner and healthier.

-- Improve seniors’ ability to live independently and stay out of hospital.
+- Improving seniors’ ability to live independently and stay out of hospital.

-- Enhance the value of health care dollars.
+- Enhancing the value of health care dollars.

-- Help reduce alternate level of care by supporting people to transition to the right place of care after a hospital stay.
+- Helping to reduce alternate level of care by supporting people to transition to the right place of care after a hospital stay.

-- Promote quality improvement initiatives that can be included in hospital Quality Improvement Plans as part of Excellent Care for All.
+- Promoting quality improvement initiatives that can be included in hospital Quality Improvement Plans as part of Excellent Care for All.

 Click here to read a Summary of Senior Friendly Care in South West LHIN Hospitals completed in collaboration with the Regional Geriatric Program and released in June, 2011.